Metal vs asphalt roof: cost comparison

 The short answer

 The figures below are planning ranges, not bids — installed cost including tear-off-ready labor, underlayment, and flashing allowances, before regional variation.
-Price your exact footprint, pitch, and material in the roofing cost calculator, then get two or three local quotes.
+Price your exact footprint, pitch, and material in the roofing cost calculator, then use the band to sanity-check any contractor bid.

 MaterialPer sq ft installedLifespanNotes